Confirmation

 A stained glass representation of a Lutheran confirmation.
 An elder lays hands on the confirmand.

 In Christian denominations that practice infant baptism, confirmation is seen as the sealing of the covenant created in baptism.
 Those being confirmed are known as confirmands.
 The ceremony typically involves laying on of hands.

 Catholicism views confirmation as a sacrament.
 The sacrament is called chrismation in Eastern Christianity.
 In the East it takes place immediately after baptism; in the West, when a child reaches the age of reason or early adolescence, or in the case of adult baptism immediately afterwards in the same ceremony.
 Among those Christians who practise confirmation during their teenage years, the practice may be perceived, secondarily, as a coming of age rite.

 In many Protestant denominations, such as the Lutheran, Reformed, Anglican and Methodist traditions, confirmation is a rite that often includes a profession of faith by an already baptized person.
 Confirmation is required by Lutherans, Anglicans and other traditional Protestant denominations for full membership in the respective church; the covenant theology of Reformed churches considers baptized infants members of the church, while confirmation or "profession of faith" is required for admittance to the Lord's Table.
 In Catholic theology, it is the sacrament of baptism that confers membership, while "reception of the sacrament of Confirmation is necessary for the completion of baptismal grace".
 The Catholic and Methodist denominations teach that in confirmation, the Holy Spirit strengthens a baptized individual for their faith journey.

-Confirmation is not practised in Baptist, Anabaptist and other groups that teach believer's baptism.
+Confirmation is not practiced in Baptist, Anabaptist and other groups that teach believer's baptism.
 Thus, the sacrament or rite of confirmation is administered to those being received from those aforementioned groups, in addition to those converts from non-Christian religions.

-The Church of Jesus Christ of Latter-day Saints (LDS Church) does not practise infant baptism, but individuals can be baptized after they reach eight years old (the age of accountability).
+The Church of Jesus Christ of Latter-day Saints (LDS Church) does not practice infant baptism, but individuals can be baptized after they reach eight years old (the age of accountability).
 Confirmation in the LDS Church occurs shortly following baptism, which is not considered complete or fully efficacious until confirmation is received.

 Various secular organizations also offer secular coming-of-age ceremonies as an alternative to Christian confirmation, while Unitarian Universalists have a similar coming-of-age ceremony.